 In subclavian steal syndrome, a subclavian artery stenosed proximal to the origin of the vertebral artery “steals” blood from the vertebral artery (in which blood flow reverses) to supply the arm during exertion, causing signs of vertebrobasilar ischemia.

-Occasionally, TIAs occur in children with a severe cardiovascular disorder that produces emboli or a very high Hct.
+Occasionally, TIAs occur in children with a severe cardiovascular disorder that produces emboli or a very high hematocrit.

-Neurologic deficits are similar to those of strokes (see Table: Selected Stroke Syndromes).
-Transient monocular blindness (amaurosis fugax), which usually lasts < 5 min, may occur when the ophthalmic artery is affected.
+Neurologic deficits are similar to those of strokes (see table Selected Stroke Syndromes).
+Transient monocular blindness (amaurosis fugax), which usually lasts < 5 minutes, may occur when the ophthalmic artery is affected.

 Selected Stroke Syndromes

-Transient ischemic attacks are diagnosed retrospectively when sudden neurologic deficits referable to ischemia in an arterial territory resolve within 1 h.
+Transient ischemic attacks are diagnosed retrospectively when sudden neurologic deficits referable to ischemia in an arterial territory resolve within 1 hour.

 Isolated peripheral facial nerve palsy, loss of consciousness, or impaired consciousness does not suggest TIA.
 TIAs must be distinguished from other causes of similar symptoms, such as

 Because an infarct, a small hemorrhage, and even a mass lesion cannot be excluded clinically, neuroimaging is required.
 Usually, CT is the study most likely to be immediately available.
-However, CT may not identify infarcts for > 24 h.
+However, CT may not identify infarcts for> 24 hours.
 MRI usually detects evolving infarction within hours.
 Diffusion-weighted MRI is the most accurate imaging test to rule out an infarct in patients with presumed TIA but is not always available.